isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/Rvns5DaW-ug?si=wc7vt-LFhHaowfQ5"></iframe>
 </div>
-<p>Building on these imaginative portrayals of string theory in popular culture,
+<p>Building on the icebreakers referencing imaginative portrayals of string
-Assoc.
+theory in popular culture, Assoc.
 Prof. Tan's talk "String Theory: A Flash Introduction" provided attendees a quick crash course in why string theory matters.
 Assoc.
-Prof.
-Tan described how the standard model of particle physics accounts for the behaviour of subatomic particles and fundamental forces except gravity.
+Prof. Tan described how the standard model of particle physics accounts for the behaviour of subatomic particles and fundamental forces except gravity.
 He explained, "therefore to understand the origin of the universe, we will need a unified theory of gravity and the standard model of the quantum world," and how string theory "is a leading candidate for the 'theory of everything' in physics."</p>
 <p>Assoc.
 Prof. Tan performed a simple demonstration, holding a line representing
 a string drawn on a piece of paper at a distance to model to the audience how "a very, very short string will look like a point particle" from afar.
-He explained that string theory suggests that all elementary particles are manifestations of vibrating strings, "each vibration of the string results in a point particle, one string gives rise to infinitely many fermion (matter) and boson (force) particles.”
+He explained that "each vibration of the string results in a point particle, [so] one string gives rise to infinitely many fermion (matter) and boson (force) particles.”
 In string theory, the <a href="https://www.sciencefocus.com/science/what-are-gravitons-and-do-they-really-exist" rel="noopener nofollow" target="_blank">graviton</a>, a hypothetical elementary particle that mediates "the force of gravity between matter", is "realised by the lowest energy vibration of a closed string."</p>